-The DrugMatrix database is an integrated large-scale Rat toxicogenomic repository that contains the short-term rat toxicity study results from approximately 637 pharmaceuticals and environmental chemicals performed.
-The complete information about the database is available at CEBS site
+The DrugMatrix database is an integrated toxicogenomic that contains the short-term rat toxicity study results from approximately

 complete DrugMatrix database